 Size

 Depending on the species, prawns vary from a few centimeters in length to more than 30 centimeters.
-Smaller species are typically found in freshwater habitats, while larger species are typically found in marine settings.
+Smaller species are typically found in freshwater habitats, while larger species generally are found in marine settings.

 Diet

-Prawns are typically carnivorous, meaning they primarily eat other animals.
-Their diet consists of small fish, crustaceans, and other invertebrates.
 They are also known to feed on plankton and other tiny organisms, but their diet is more focused on animal-based protein.

 Habitat